sandundev/sandun-app/README.md

-# CORC Client Profile REST API
+#  Client Profile REST API

-This project is responsible for handling CRUD and Business operations against CORC client Profile.
+This project is responsible for handling CRUD and Business operations against  client Profile.

 To build the project using maven,
 	run : mvn clean install